 - A1.
 Key concepts of Software Engineering - A2.
-Advanced concepts in some specialist areas of computer science such as Artificial Intelligence, Cyber Security, Software Engineering, Web Science and Web Technology - A3.
+Advanced concepts in specialist areas of software engineering, including software modelling, secure software development, automated code generation and automated verification - A3.
 Specialist tools and techniques used to design, implement and verify software-based systems - A4.
-Methods of software design, development, project management and testing - A5.
+Methods of software design, development, project management and testing in these specialist areas - A5.
 Applicable methods of research and enquiry within the discipline